dart-lang/site-www/src/_guides/language/effective-dart/style.md

 {% endprettify %}

+### PREFER using `_`, `__`, etc. for unused callback parameters.

+Sometimes the type signature of a callback function requires a parameter, but the callback implementation doesn't _use_ the parameter.
+In this case, it's idiomatic to name the unused parameter `_`.
+If the function has multiple unused parameters, use additional underscores to avoid name collisions: `__`, `___`, etc.

+{:.good}
+<?code-excerpt "misc/lib/effective_dart/style_good.dart (unused-callback-params)"?>
+{% prettify dart tag=pre+code %}
+futureOfVoid.then((_) {
+  print('Operation complete.');
+});
+{% endprettify %}

+This guideline is only for functions that are both *anonymous and local*.
+These functions are usually used immediately in a context where it's clear what the unused parameter represents.
+In contrast, top-level functions and method declarations don't have that context, so their parameters must be named so that it's clear what each parameter is for, even if it isn't used.

 ### DON'T use a leading underscore for identifiers that aren't private.

 Dart uses a leading underscore in an identifier to mark members and top-level